davidvoler/social-language-learning-platform/TASKS.md

 Use simple inline help. with help css class
-When a help link is needed consider using some help directive based on: http://plnkr.co/edit/2jK2GFcKSiKgMQMynD1R?p=preview
+When a help link is needed consider using some help directive based on: http://plnkr.co/edit/2jK2GFcKSiKgMQMynD1R?p=preview Done

 ## Menu
+Create a controller that handles all menu related action like login, languages and more.

 ### Home